pah235/Xmas-Gift-Sales-Analysis/README.md

 - A custom `dim_date` table was added to support seasonal time intelligence

 #### 📊 Business Objective
-As a Business Intelligence Analyst in the IT Department, your responsibility is to deliver performance dashboards and actionable insights for executive leadership and functional units during the Christmas campaign season.
+As a Business Intelligence Analyst in the IT Department, your responsibility is to deliver performance report and actionable insights for executive leadership and functional units during the Christmas campaign season.

 ---